 Frequently Asked Questions

 The Wisconsin G.I.
 Bill is a tuition remission program for eligible Wisconsin veterans, and certain children and spouses of eligible veterans, who are attending public institutions of higher education in Wisconsin.
-Details and application materials are available in this Campus Veterans Coordinators.
-Important and up to date information about the Wisconsin G..I Bill is contained in Frequently Asked Questions on this page.
-The Frequently Asked Questions have been split into two parts, one for those with service before September 10, 2001 and one for those with service following September 10, 2001.from the Wisconsin Department of Veterans Affairs.
-A list of UW System staff that can help you understand different features of the Wisconsin G.I.
-Bill is here
+Details and application materials are available in this online from the Wisconsin Department of Veterans Affairs.
+A list of Universities of Wisconsin staff that can help you understand different features of the Wisconsin G.I.
+Bill is here Campus Veterans Coordinators.
+Important and up-to-date information about the Wisconsin G..I Bill is contained in Frequently Asked Questions on this page.
+The Frequently Asked Questions have been split into two parts, one for those with service before September 10, 2001, and one for those with service following September 10, 2001.and

 After Sept 11, 2001